Trump to recognize Jerusalem as Israel capital, delay embassy move

 Though Trump will not move the embassy this week, officials said he still intends to do so in the future to follow through on a promise made early in his administration.
 White House advisers have long said moving the embassy is not a question of if, but when, for the administration.

-World leaders have expressed grave concerns about the pending announcement, an action that Palestinian and Arab leaders have warned could inflame the Arab world, spark violence and further derail an already tenuous peace process.
+World leaders have expressed grave concerns about the pending move, which Palestinian and Arab leaders have warned could inflame the Arab world, spark violence and further derail an already tenuous peace process.

 Ahead of the announcement, Trump held a series of phone calls on Tuesday with leaders in the Middle East.